TezBaydu/Milestone-Project-3-Cooking/README.md

 *   This user wants to:
 1. Be able to navigate through the website easily.
 2. Learn about various recipes.
-3. Have the opportunity to save their favourite recipes.
-4. Be able to navigate to relevant social links.
+3. Be able to navigate to relevant social links.
-5. Be able to make contact for queries, technical issues and newsletter sign up.
+4. Be able to make contact for queries, technical issues and newsletter sign up.
-6. Be able to create, read, update and delete their profile and recipe data.
+5. Be able to create, read, update and delete their profile and recipe data.

 #### Web Developer
 This user is looking for imagery or influence for another project.